databricks/databricks-vscode/packages/databricks-vscode/DATABRICKS.quickstart.md

 ## <a id="running-code"></a>Running Code

-Once you have your project configured you can deploy your local code to the repo and run it on a cluster.
+Once you have your project configured you can deploy your local code to the selected Databricks workspace and run it on a cluster.

 ### <a id="running-pyspark-code"></a>Running PySpark code